Engine82/WatchOffice/README.md

 ## Features Overview

 The main feature of WatchOffice is the Hiring function This function takes series of inputs from the user, assigns open shifts to available members, and saves submitted results in a database.
 The history function allows the user to recall previous hiring results.
-Manual Hiring allows the user to assign the next-up officer and firefighter for instances where the hiring """"function""""" does not yet account for.
+Manual Hiring allows the user to assign the next-up officer and firefighter for instances where the hiring function does not yet account for.
 Additionally, there are features that allow a user to create new user accounts, change attributes of a user's account, and delete user accounts.

 ## Files